zhaonat/Rigorous-Coupled-Wave-Analysis/README.md

 The organization of the package is centered around modules which can run a simulation for each of the three methods, given the correct inputs from the user.

+Please refer to the wiki for detailed information about the status of various functionalities

 ## Prerequisites and Installation
 Make sure you have a functional version of python 3 with numpy, scipy, and matplotlib.
+(Python 3 is required because we use the @ symbol for matrix multiplication)
 Simply clone the package into your local directory and you should be ready to go.

 ## USAGE